 Building personal habits are well worth it considering it’ll allow you to become more productive and increase your happiness because you’re getting things done.
 Building habits that benefit your business will have a double effect because you’re not only accomplishing personal goals but these goals are adding to the business value.

-Here are a few ideas for habits you could build for your business:
+Here are a few ideas for habits you could build your business:

-- Write regularly to generate organic search and social traffic
+- Write regularly to generate organic search and social media traffic

 - Call businesses for 30 minutes and encourage B2B leads